 If you’re wondering where all that gold’s gone, the sculpture of Athena Parthenos was looted in the 5th Ct. and taken to Constantinople where it was finally destroyed by Crusaders in 1204.

-That was inside the temple.
-As for the exterior… you have to at least try and imagine what it looked like when the bas relief frieze depicting the Panathenaic procession in honour of Athena goddess still decorated the outside walls of the cella; when the 92 metopes (rectangular plaques) showing battles of the mythological creatures still stood on the outside frieze; when the stories of Athena’s life still adorned the pediments.
+As for the exterior… you have to at least try and imagine what it looked like when the bas-relief frieze depicting the Panathenaic procession in honor of Athena goddess still decorated the outside walls of the cella; when the 92 metopes (rectangular plaques) showing battles of the mythological creatures still stood on the outside frieze; when the stories of Athena’s life still adorned the pediments.

-And all of that in colour!
+And all of that in color!
 Yes, you heard right, although today we imagine the Athens Parthenon as a monochromatic marble structure… in the past, those sculptures were painted in bright paint!

 The main person in charge was Phidias who was helped by more than 70 assistant sculptors.

-Visible from every corner of ancient Athens, it was hard not to glance at the Athens Parthenon every now and then and be reminded of the state’s power.
-It was the mirror of Athenian’s high opinion of themselves.
+Visible from every corner of ancient Athens, it was hard not to glance at the Athens Parthenon now and then and be reminded of the state’s power.
+It was the mirror of Athenians’ high opinion of themselves.

-Having stood up there on the Athens Acropolis for more than 2500 years, if it could, the Parthenon would write a best-seller autobiography: the Emperor Theodosius turned it into a Christian Church dedicated to the Virgin Mary; the Franks into their church (1204) and the Turks into a Mosque (1458).
+Having stood up there on the Athens Acropolis for more than 2,500 years, if it could, the Parthenon would write a best-selling autobiography: the Emperor Theodosius turned it into a Christian Church dedicated to the Virgin Mary; the Franks into their church (1204) and the Turks into a Mosque (1458).